dougeby/IntuneDocs/intune/certificates-scep-configure.md

    - **Extended key usage**: **Add** values for the certificate's intended purpose.
 In most cases, the certificate requires **Client Authentication** so that the user or device can authenticate to a server.
 However, you can add any other key usages as required.
    - **Enrollment Settings**
      - **Renewal threshold (%)**: Enter the percentage of the certificate lifetime that remains before the device requests renewal of the certificate.
-     - **SCEP Server URLs**: Enter one or more URLs for the NDES Servers that issues certificates via SCEP including "/certsrv/mscep/mscep.dll".
+     - **SCEP Server URLs**: Enter one or more URLs for the NDES Servers that issues certificates via SCEP, including "/certsrv/mscep/mscep.dll".
 E.G.: "https://ndes.contoso.com/certsrv/mscep/mscep.dll"
      - Select **OK**, and **Create** your profile.

 The profile is created and appears on the profiles list pane.